 Once the student understands the questions, the audio CDs can be used to help with memorization.
 The printable worksheets can help with manuscript and cursive writing practice.
 This is true even in later years in school when you would like to give the children extra Catholic handwriting practice.
 Our First Communion copybook comes with both versions, manuscript and cursive, and you can print for as many children as you have.

-We also have a printable coloring book that has many Catholic coloring pages and many secular coloring pages that are in their own files to use throughout the year for any class or activity.
+The printable coloring book has many Catholic coloring pages and many secular coloring pages that are in their own files to use throughout the year for any class or activity.

 In summary you might like to see these: